 Bungee Jumping: Have you been wanting to take the jump?
 I wanted to bungee jump for years and finally faced my fears in Monteverde and absolutely loved it.
 For $60, why don’t you just go for it?
 Extremo Canopy is the Bungee Jump Company.

 Animal Sanctuary’s: In Santa Elena/Monteverde you will find a bat jungle and butterfly garden.
 If you have a spare day and this sounds like something you are interested in, check it out for a small fee.

 Other adventurous activities include Horseback Riding, bird watching, white water rafting and ATV tours.
 You can also tour chocolate and cheese factories.

 I recommend staying in Monteverde for 3 nights.

 US Dollars or Costa Rican Colons.

 If you are coming from overseas, you would fly into San Jose airport.
-From San Jose, buses depart to Monteverde at 6:30am and 2:30pm, costing around $6 for the 5-hour ride.
+From San Jose, you can take a 5-hour bus ride to Monteverde.

 Getting to Monteverde from Panama or Nicaragua is challenging, as it is an isolated community with bad roads.

-Vista Al Golfo hostel: Is located right in the center of town and has an information center inside.
+Vista Al Golfo hostel: Is located right in the centre of town and has an information centre inside.
 This hostel was clean, had a kitchen and free breakfast.
-Overall it was good, just don’t trust the information center, you dont’ need a guide for the cloud forest.
+Overall it was good, just don’t trust the information centre, you don’t’ need a guide for the cloud forest.